ansible/workshops/exercises/ansible_f5/2.0-disable-pool-member/README.md

 ## Step 3

-Next, add a tasks section and create a task for the objective listed above:
+Next, add a tasks section and create a task for the objective listed below:

   - Retrieve Facts from BIG-IP for the pool /Common/http_pool